kanziebub/ProjectSEA/rulebook.md

 ## Substitute Players

-Registering a subtitute player is **optional**.
-A team can still replace any member at most **2 days** before the tournament starts by reporting to the tournament organizers beforehand (preferrably to Zibub).
-If afterwards any team member is unable to play by the time the tournament starts and no substitute was registered, the team has the option to forfeit or play with an incomplete team.
+Currently, no substitute players are allowed to join.
+But a team can still replace a member at most **2 days** before the tournament starts by reporting to the tournament organizers beforehand (preferrably to Zibub).
+If any team member is unable to play by the time the tournament starts, the team has the option to forfeit or play with an incomplete team.

 ## In-game Nicknames